-Community engagement to prepare the structure plan has been undertaken in two stages.
+Community engagement to prepare the structure plan has been undertaken in three stages.
+Further consultation will be required should the Victorian Planning Minister authorise Council to prepare a planning scheme amendment to implement the structure plan.

 Initial stage

 In the initial stage, Council was looking to understand the vision, priorities and preferences, and values of the community.
 A variety of community communication and engagement methods including the Trentham Conversation Starter, background papers, survey, inperson community sessions and other community and stakeholder activities were held.
 At the completion of this phase an Engagement Report was developed and shared with the community.
 Refer to the 'Trentham Structure Plan Engagement Report', Wayfarer Consulting, July 2023 for further details.
 This served as a foundation for the second, deeper stage of engagement.